ceeepath/hands-on-projects/project-1/README.md

 ```sh
 sudo chmod -r 755 /var/www/html
 ```
-- Web page may no display due to firewall issue.
+- Web page may not display due to firewall issue.
 Be sure to open port 80 on the applied Security group rule.
-- It is encouraged to always restart apache service after macking any change to the root directory.
+- It is encouraged to always restart apache service after making any change to the root directory.

 ## Security Considerations
 Security best practices and measures.
-- Ensure least privilige permission is applied.
+- Ensure least privilege permission is applied.
 This task only require having inbound access via SSH and HTTP ports.
 Do not open more than these two ports.
 - When running `chmod`, only grant required permissions.
 Avoid running `chmod 777`

 ## Acknowledgments